-We’ve put together a list of the best couch co-op games available on PC.
+We’ve put together a list of the very best co-operative games on PC.
+Whether they’re shared screen, split screen or pass-the-pad, you’ll find something to love here.
 Having played all of these and had loads of fun doing so, they get our seal of approval.
 And so, if you’re interested in playing a game locally with a friend or family member, these are the ones you should be looking out for.

 From Hazelight Studios, the same team that brought us A Way Out (which you’ll find further down this list), It Takes Two stands out because co-op isn’t an optional mode; it’s the only mode.
 You simply cannot play this game by yourself; you need to either play locally with a friend, or get a friend join you online.